TransactionGPT: Model Evaluation

-\textbf{Future Transaction Generation.} Table~\ref{tab:txn_cls} shows that TGPT-2D w/o Feat achieves reasonable performance on metadata prediction, correctly identifying MCCs (out of $\sim800$ categories) with near 50\% accuracy and merchants (out of 3 million) with $>$30\% accuracy.
-Transformers4Rec yields notably lower accuracy than TGPT‑2D for future MCC generation.
-As merchant ids possess much higher cardinality than MCC and are therefore more difficult to model, merchant prediction results for Transformers4Rec are omitted.
-We notice feature-equipped variants consistently outperform models w/o features across all metrics.
-TGPT-3D-MTF variants show no improvement over TGPT-2D w/ Feat, indicating that the MTF approach to feature fusion is suboptimal for generative tasks.
-The best performance is achieved by TGPT-3D-FMT with FMVTL.
+\textbf{Transaction Generation.} Table~\ref{tab:txn_cls} shows that TGPT-1D/2D w/o Feat achieves reasonable performance on metadata prediction, correctly identifying MCCs (out of $\sim800$ categories) with near 50\% accuracy and merchants (out of 3M) with $>30\%$ accuracy.
+Transformers4Rec yields notably lower accuracy than TGPT‑1D/2D for future MCC generation.
+As the merchant ID possesses much higher cardinality than MCC and is therefore more difficult to model, merchant prediction result for Transformers4Rec is omitted.
+Across amount and time prediction tasks, the 2D variants consistently achieve lower prediction errors than TGPT‑1D, suggesting that the additional Metadata Transformer enables the modeling of more fine‑grained information, while delivering comparable performance on MCC and merchant prediction.
+We further observe that feature‑free models perform on par with their feature‑augmented counterparts across most metrics, suggesting that auxiliary feature information is not fully exploited in generative tasks.
+TGPT-3D-MTF variants show no obvious advantage over TGPT-1D/2D w/ Feat in most cases, indicating that the MTF approach to feature fusion is suboptimal for generative tasks.
+TGPT‑3D‑FMT achieves the best performance across all metrics, underscoring the critical role of feature integration and a well‑designed modality fusion architecture.

 \textbf{\textit{Remarks}.} \textit{ 1.
 Domain-engineered features provide substantial enhancement to the generative task.
 2. Effective multimodal integration is non-trivial: features maximize prediction performance the most when they are properly fused with metadata before temporal modeling.
 3. FMT with dual VTLs successfully leverages the predictive signals of domain features when they are appropriately integrated.}